cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

 And while its roots are firmly in C and C++, that community expanded long ago to embrace other language ecosystems.
-Across the programme you should expect content on C#, D, F#, Go, JavaScript, Haskell, Java, Kotlin, Lisp, Python, Ruby, Rust, Swift, and more - alongside the perennial sessions on TDD, BDD, and simply *how to do programming right*.
-This year, C++, Rust, and the safety/AI conversation happened to dominate my own schedule - but a few rooms over, the conversation looked completely different, and that breadth is precisely the point.
+Across the programme you should expect content on C#, D, F#, Go, Haskell, Lisp, Python, Rust, Swift, and more - alongside the perennial sessions on *how to do programming right*.

+This year, C++ and safety, Rust and AI topics happened to dominate my own schedule - but a few rooms over, the conversation looked completely different, and that breadth is precisely the point of this event.

 ---